DevExpress-Examples/winforms-scheduler-custom-scales-in-timeline-view/Readme.md

 This example displays three discontinuous custom scales in the Timeline view:

-1. A day scale withount Saturdays and Sundays.
+1. A day scale without Saturdays and Sundays.
-2. A hour scale containing only working hours (from 6:00 to 21:00).
+2. An hour scale containing only working hours (from 6:00 to 21:00).
-3. A hour scale that displays hours from 6:00 to 21:00 in 30-minute increments.
+3. An hour scale that displays hours from 6:00 to 21:00 in 30-minute increments.

 ![WinForms Scheduler - Display discontinuous custom time scales in Timeline view](https://raw.githubusercontent.com/DevExpress-Examples/three-discontinuous-custom-time-scales-for-the-timeline-view-e1480/19.1.3%2B/media/winforms-scheduler-timeline.png)